 I will say it again.
 I don’t believe Corbyn is anti-Semitic.
 But I believe an unnecessary crisis came about because deep down Corbyn doesn’t really believe Marxists can also be racists, so he and his supporters told themselves it’s all a right wing conspiracy against them.
-To everyone else, to those floating voters especially, a failure of leadership was the least bad explanation.
-(In case anyone has forgotten, floating voters decide elections).
+To everyone else, to floating voters especially, a failure of leadership was the least bad explanation.
 And the old hard left bullying and intimidation tactics were not a media fantasy, they were real.
-I deleted a former work colleague off Facebook for misogyny and anti-Semitism in a Facebook post railing against perceived BBC bias.
+I un-friended a former work colleague who used misogyny and anti-Semitism in a Facebook post railing against perceived BBC bias.

 Maybe you’ve had enough of people attacking Jeremy, and you’ve decided I’m a Corbyn-hater who’s brimming over with centrist vitriol?